holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/03_plotting_classics/worksheet.md

 # Setup

-Download _The Great Gatsby_ and _Little Women_ from Schoology and put them on
+1. Download _The Great Gatsby_ and _Little Women_ from Schoology and put them on
    your desktop.

+2. Create a new file in your skeleton called `plotting_classics.py` (no need for unit tests today).

+3. Write two functions that return the text (string) of each book.

 # Exploring (with the python interpreter in Terminal)

 ## Step 1

+Copy the two functions you created in the `Setup` into the python interpreter.
-Read in the text of _The Great Gatsby_ and _Little Women_ into your program.
+Read in the text of _The Great Gatsby_ and _Little Women_ into your interpreter session by calling each function.

 **Q:** How many characters are in each book?